Public Holidays in Turkey 2026 – National & Islamic Observances

 Overview of Public Holidays in Turkey

-Public holidays in Turkey consist of fixed-date national holidays such as Republic Day, Victory Day, and National Sovereignty & Children’s Day, along with movable Islamic holidays such as Eid al-Fitr and Eid al-Adha.
-Some holidays include half-day observances before the main celebration.
+Public holidays in Turkey consist of fixed-date national holidays such as Republic Day, Victory Day, and National Sovereignty & Children’s Day, along with movable Islamic holidays like Ramazan Bayramı (Eid al-Fitr) and Kurban Bayramı (Eid al-Adha).
+Some religious holidays begin with a half-day observance.

 List of Public Holidays in Turkey (2025)